Energy-Based Models for Functional Data using Path Measure Tilting: BACKGROUND

 Generating samples from an EBM is itself a challenging problem.
-Common approaches of generating these samples is via a MCMC algorithm such as Hamiltonian Monte Carlo \citep{neal2011mcmc}.
-In our work, we utilise Langevin Monte Carlo without an accept/reject step \citep[Section 5.3]{neal1993probabilistic} with the following transition,
+Common approaches of generating these samples is via a Markov Chain Monte Calo (MCMC) algorithm, such as Hamiltonian Monte Carlo \citep{neal2011mcmc}.
+In our work, we utilize Langevin Monte Carlo without an accept/reject step \citep[Section 5.3]{neal1993probabilistic} with the following transition: